aswebdev/uxd/double-diamond-design-process.md

 * What is actually the problem?
 * What does success look like?
 How can we measure this?

-Some of the ac
+Some of the activities may include:
+* Card sorting
+* User flows/user journey mapping
+* Reframing the problem with a new defintiion

 ## Develop
-A problem has been properly defined and the development stage explores a number of pote
+A problem has been properly defined and the development stage explores a number of potential solutions to the problem.
+Concepts are created, prototyped, tested and iterated.
+This a process of trial and error.

+Some of the acitivies may include:
+* Sketching
+* Mockup/Prototype development
+* User testing

+## Deliver
+A solution is finalised, developed, produced and then launched.
+Taking all the previous stages into account, the solution should ensure that users and business needs are successfully met.